 - Ideas for future refinement

 - Add an indication where the algorithm is ‘skating on thin ice’ for recognition : such as when several candidates are about equally likely.
 This could for instance be added as a tag inside the transcription, and, in turn, be displayed with a special colour in an editor (an editing interface for the linguist).
 So when the linguist/transcriber looks at a full screen of automatically generated transcription, the passages that are unproblematic would be in green, and those where « confidence » is lowest would be in orange.
 This is not indispensible, of course : fussy people like myself want to produce « haute couture » pieces (linguistic annotation as a fine art !), and so they’ll want to check every word no matter how obvious it is that the automatic translation is already fine.
-On the other hand, if « your » tool is intended for rapid transcription of large volumes of data, it would be great to direct the user’s attention to places where verification seems particularly necessary.
+On the other hand, for colleagues who want to use this tool for rapid transcription of large volumes of data, it would be great to direct the user’s attention to places where verification seems particularly necessary.

 - Beyond consultant F4 and myself : Expectations of the Pangloss Collection ‘community’

 Receiving the high-quality automatic transcriptions was extremely exciting for me.
 I talked about this to Guillaume Jacques & his students Lai Yunfan and Gong Xun.
 They are revolutionizing Sino-Tibetan studies by their work on Rgyalrongic languages (a group of dialects/languages that are as important to Sino-Tibetan as Sanskrit to Indo-European).
 Guillaume’s one-line answer was « C’est vraiment génial, si ce monsieur a du temps à consacrer au japhug, je lui saute dessus. » :: “This is great.
 If this gentleman has some time to devote to Japhug, I shall pounce on him.”
 You may remember my mentioning Japhug Rgyalrong in our earlier correspondence : it’s the language on which Guillaume does the most work.
 He transcribes reams of recordings by himself: he is so advanced that occasional verifications with his consultant are enough.
 Your tool could greatly accelerate his work.
-You could build on the availability of a much larger amount of transcribed audio than for Yongning Na.
-Guillaume does some transcriptions every day.
-Given his role as a leader in the field, and the importance of the language, the availability of a tool akin to the one you did for Na could do wonders.
+You could build on the availability of a much larger amount of transcribed audio than for Yongning Na (on the order of 60 hours of transcribed narratives, and counting: Guillaume does some transcriptions every day).
+Given his role as a leader in the field, and the importance of the language, the availability of a tool like the one you did for Na could do wonders.
 The Japhug corpus could also be a fantastic ‘playground’ for work on automatic translation.
 (For tasks beyond phonemic transcription: Guillaume wrote a dictionary of 7,000 entries.)

 Of course everything takes time; doing a Japhug recognition tool would require understanding how he works and a couple of special conventions he uses.
-He is less finicky than me concerning phonetic detail, so I think he sometimes just leaves aside repetitions, hesitations and dysfluencies (whereas I try to transcribe everything), so perhaps that could make the training procedure slightly harder (due to occasional mismatch between transcribed string and audio signal).
+He is less finicky than me concerning phonetic detail, so I think he sometimes just leaves aside repetitions, hesitations and dysfluencies (whereas I try to transcribe everything).
+This will probably make the training procedure less straightforward (due to occasional mismatch between transcribed string and audio signal).

-Other colleagues, such as Alex François, also have large data sets that could be appropriate (dictionary+abundant texts).
-Guillaume and Alex are both interested to invest the time to make the most of brilliant technology like the one you developed for Na.
+Other colleagues, such as Alex François, also have large data sets (dictionary+abundant texts); in fact most ‘field linguists’ do, and many would be interested to invest the time it takes to make the most of brilliant technology like the one you developed for Na.